-DWWA judge profile: Markus del Monego MW - Decanter
+DWWA Regional Chair for Germany & Austria: Markus del Monego MW - Decanter

-Markus del Monego MW is Regional Chair for Germany at the Decanter World Wine Awards (DWWA)
+Markus del Monego MW is Regional Chair for Germany and Austria at the Decanter World Wine Awards (DWWA) 2018

 Markus del Monego MW